Should You Rent, Buy, or Hire a GPR Service? Ground Penetrating Radar Options Compared

 The cost of hiring a GPRS professional is prudent and justified considering the cost and dangers of hitting a buried utility or damaging the structural integrity of a concrete slab.
 Hitting a utility or structural component can spell disaster for your project’s budget and schedule.

 One quick phone call or inquiry can have a local GPRS project manager at your site within 24 hours, enabling you to keep your project moving on schedule.
-Don’t risk making a mistake by “DIY-ing” your scan - call the experts at GPRS!
+The cost of a utility strike or a coring mistake far exceeds the cost of a professional scan.
+Contact GPRS to schedule service.

 GPR technician at work